Early Generation Bengals

 F1 males are infertile, so in order to continue breeding, the female F1s are bred to a domestic male.
 Like the F1s, the resulting female G2s (Generation 2) are also bred to a domestic male to produce G3s.
 In the past, the abbreviation F2 and F3 was used for the 2nd and 3rd generation breedings, but this is incorrect.
 Genetically F2 would be an F1 bred to an F1 which would be impossible in this case since the male F1s are always infertile.
 I usually use the abbreviation G2/F2 and G3/F3 since the F2 and F3 abbreviations are still more commonly known and understood.
 But I hope that eventually the more correct G2 and G3 will be commonly understood.
 There are many locations that do not allow hybrid animals including F1, G2, and G3 Bengals.

 The G2 Bengal is sometimes just as wild as an F1 and sometimes more domestic like a G3.
 Their personality and appearance can vary wildly according to the roll of the genetic dice and how they are raised.
 Some breeders take G2 kittens from their mother shortly after birth and hand-raise them.
 Some breeders take them for hand-raising once they are a few weeks old.
 Some breeders let the F1 mother raise her kittens and handle them once the mother is comfortable with that later on.
 The personality of the mother and the breeder's intentions for the kittens will determine how the kittens are best raised.
 Our G2 is much more wild than most.
 She was fully raised by her F1 mother with handling from her breeder.
 I believe that being raised by her mother, plus a long plane trip cross-country, and her individual genetics are various reasons she acts more wild.
 She loves other cats and when she was a kitten we could entice her to play and sometimes pet her if she was feeling relaxed.
 But she was never interested in being held and as an adult she prefers to have nothing to do with people.
 She has everything she needs and wants (as far as we know!) here with us.
-She loves her SBT Bengal friends and has a carefully designed and built indoor/outdoor enclosure.
-She eats a raw diet like our other Bengals, but her favorite foods are whole chicks, mice, and quail so she gets them often.
+She loves her SBT Bengal friends and lives in an indoor/outdoor enclosure specifically designed for her.
+She eats a raw diet like our other Bengals, but her favorite foods are whole prey - chicks, mice, and quail so she gets them often.
+(Whole prey items are NOT fed live!)

 ***Photos of G2s coming soon!***